srusher/Align-ID/README.md

 **Config File Setup**

-Next we'll want to make a copy of the `long-read.conf` and `short-read.conf` configuration files located in the `conf` directory and rename them to include your username.
-For example:

-`cp conf/short-read.conf <target-dir>/rtq0-short-read.conf`

-To avoid overwrite issues when pulling updated versions of this repository, you should store these config files outside of the project directory.
+The configuration files for the long read and short read workflows can be found in `./conf/long-read.conf` and `./conf/short-read.conf` respectively.

-Now open the config file with your text editor of choice and make the appropriate adjustments to your parameters.
-Of note, you'll want to change the `input` and `outdir` parameters according to the input samplesheet you setup and an output directory that contains your user ID and is unique to your dataset
+Open the config file(s) and make the appropriate adjustments to each parameters.
+Of note, the `input` parameter should be set to the path of your samplesheet and the `outdir` parameter should be set to a new directory for each iteration - otherwise you risk overwriting the results of previous runs.

 **Reference Genome and Index**